ewels/rich-click/docs/documentation/formatting_and_styles.md

 ### Text markup

-**rich-click** supports 3 different values for `text_markup`, which determines how text is rendered:
+**rich-click** supports 4 different values for `text_markup`, which determines how text is rendered:

-- `None`: Rendered as plain text.
+- `'ansi'`: Rendered as plain text with ANSI escape codes handled.
 This is the default.
 - `'rich'`: Rendered using Rich's markup syntax.
 - `'markdown'`: Rendered with markdown.
+- `None`: Rendered as plain text, ANSI escape codes are not handled.

 !!! warning
     Prior to **rich-click** 1.8.0, markup was controlled by the booleans `use_rich_markup` and `use_markdown`.

-    These booleans have been silently deprecated (read: they will still be supported for the distant future), and users are encouraged to use the `text_markup: Literal["markdown", "rich", None]` config option instead.
+    These booleans have been silently deprecated (read: they will still be supported for the distant future), and users are encouraged to use the `text_markup` config option instead.

     Note that the previous behavior of `use_markdown` and `use_rich_markup` was that they are mutually exclusive, and that `use_markdown` takes precedence over `use_rich_markup`.

+!!! note
+    Don't mix `click.style()` with `text_markup="rich"`!
+    If you want colors, bold, italic, and so on, then use [Rich markup](https://rich.readthedocs.io/en/stable/markup.html).

 #### Rich markup

 In order to be as widely compatible as possible with a simple import, **rich-click** does _not_ parse rich formatting markup (eg. `[red]`) by default.
 You need to opt-in to this behaviour.

 Remember that you'll need to escape any regular square brackets using a back slash in your help texts, for example: `[dim]\[my-default: foo][\]`

+For more information, read the Rich docs on [markup](https://rich.readthedocs.io/en/stable/markup.html) and [styles](https://rich.readthedocs.io/en/stable/style.html).

 === "`RichHelpConfiguration()`"
     ```python